When you create an instance or an instance template to use for

 Console

-- Add or remove environment variables as necessary, one per line.
+- Add or remove environment variables as necessary, one for each line.

 gcloud